 How To Prevent Flea Beetles

-If you struggle with controlling flea beetles in your garden, there are a few things you can do that will help to prevent them.
-Here are a few flea beetle prevention tips…
+If you struggle with controlling flea beetles in your garden, there are a few things you can try that will help to prevent a major infestation.

-- The adults overwinter in leaves and other debris leftover in the garden.
+- Clean up your garden: The adults overwinter in leaves and other debris leftover in the garden.
 So be sure to always clean out your vegetable garden in the fall.

-- Adult flea beetles can also overwinter in the soil.
-Tilling or turning your garden soil in the fall will expose the adults, and help to kill them.
+- Till the soil: Adult flea beetles can also overwinter in the soil.
+Tilling or turning your garden soil in the fall and/or early spring will expose them and help to kill them.

-- Flea beetles emerge in early spring and cause the most damage on young seedlings.
-So try waiting a few weeks before planting your seedlings.
+- Delay your plantings: Since they emerge in early spring and cause the most damage on young seedlings, try waiting a few weeks before planting everything.
 This will give the plants more time to mature so they can withstand the damage better.
-Plus, the flea beetle population may not be as high once you plant everything.
+Plus, the beetle population may not be as high.

-Flea beetles come out of hibernation shortly after the ground thaws, and temperatures start warming up in early spring.
+The adult beetles come out of hibernation shortly after the ground thaws and temperatures start warming up in early spring.

 No, flea beetles do not bite.
 They only feed on plants.

-There are several beneficial flea beetle predators that will eat the adults or their larvae, including ladybugs, predatory wasps, and beneficial nematodes.
+There are several beneficial predators that will eat the adults or the larvae, including ladybugs, predatory wasps, and beneficial nematodes.

 No. In some cases, mulch can actually help with controlling flea beetles by protecting the soil.
-But mulch doesn’t always help for getting rid of flea beetles.
+But mulch doesn’t always help with getting rid of them.

 No. Don’t let the name confuse you.
-Flea beetles are not even related to fleas.
+Flea beetles are not even related to fleas, they’re in a whole separate family.
+They just get their common name because they have long back legs and jump around, so they look like fleas.

 Controlling flea beetles in your garden can be frustrating.
-But with so many effective organic control options to choose from, there’s no reason to resort to using chemical pesticides.
-Just be sure to be persistent with your treatments, because you can’t get rid of flea beetles the first time you try.
+But with so many effective organic treatment options to choose from, there’s no reason to use chemical pesticides.
+Just be persistent with your treatments, because you can’t get rid of them the first time you try.

 Share your experiences or tips for controlling flea beetles in the comments section below.